r-lib/pkgdown/tests/testthat/_snaps/build-article.md

       build_rmarkdown_format(pkg, "article")
     Condition
       Error in `build_rmarkdown_format()`:
-      ! code.width must be a whole number, not the string "abc". i Edit _pkgdown.yml to fix the problem.
+      !
+In _pkgdown.yml, code.width must be a whole number, not the string "abc".

 # output is reproducible by default, i.e. 'seed' is respected